nutjob-laboratories/merk/README.md

                         Use this realname to connect

 Options:
-  -h, --help            Show help and usage information -d, --donotsave       Do not save new user settings -x, --donotexecute    Do not execute connection script -t, --reconnect       Reconnect to servers on disconnection -R, --run             Don't ask for connection information on start -o, --on-top          Application window always on top -f, --full-screen     Application window displays full screen -s, --script FILE     Use a file as a connection script
+  -h, --help             Show help and usage information -d, --donotsave        Do not save new user settings -x, --donotexecute     Do not execute connection script -t, --reconnect        Reconnect to servers on disconnection -R, --run              Don't ask for connection information on start -o, --on-top           Application window always on top -f, --full-screen      Application window displays full screen -s, --script FILE      Use a file as a connection script -P, --disable-plugins  Disables plugins

 Files and Directories:
   --config-name NAME    Name of the configuration file directory (default: .merk)